 You may see bugs coming out of their hiding places and dying.
 This is a normal part of the process.
 Often the critters have been hiding in the walls and other places that are out of sight.
 But we just made those environments uninhabitable to them so they’ll come out to die.
 You can just sweep them up and dispose of them.

 Continue monitoring for pests over the coming weeks though.
 If you still see signs of pests, give us or your local pest control company a call so they can come and resolve the issue.

 The above are just a few of the primary things to do after pest control sprays and fumigations.
 For more specific answers, give us a call at Modesto Pest Control and we can advise you on how to prepare for your specific treatment (assuming you live in the Central Valley).
-Otherwise, call your local company like our Pasadena pest control friends and they’ll be able to help you out.
+Otherwise, call your local company like our Woodland Hills pest control friends and they’ll be able to help you out.